1551 Cave Landing Rd.

 Hike: .25 miles Level: Easy

-Pirate’s Cove (also known as Cave Landing or the Smuggler’s Cave) is filled with rich legends with ties to pirates, bootleggers and early Native American settlers.
+Pirate’s Cove (also known as Cave Landing or the Smuggler’s Cave) is filled with rich legends with ties to pirates and bootleggers.
 During the Prohibition era of the 1920’s and 30’s, this cave was used to smuggle booze as well as other illegal activities for those times.

 If you visit today, be well-prepared to experience this cove with hoards of other people as it is a very popular destination.
 The hike to the cove is a whopping quarter mile, overlooking scenic bluffs and sea caves.
 Please keep in mind that the beach below is clothing-optional so don’t be surprised if you see some sunbathers sans swimwear!